Elemend/Builders-Wand/README.md

 The Wands are retextured Carrot on a Stick Items.
 To texture it, the texturepack uses CustomModelData.
 The Values I'm using are 830222, 830223, 830224 and 830225.
 This makes it incompatible with other datapacks which use CustomModelData for their carrot on a stick items.
 It can be made compatible by combining the Resourcepacks from either Packs.
 If there is a Case of incompatible datapacks because of these Values, let me know which Datapack and I'll make them work with this Datapack.

-# Updated 02.09.2019
+# Updated 27.09.2019

-This is a Pre-Release.
-There may be some Issues left, so let me know if you find something that's wrong or doesn't work.
-Any suggestions on what could be made better are also welcome.
+This is the Full Release.
+If you find an Issue let me know.